 Reifeis was only outdone in singles play by teammate Katerina Matysova who went 21-3 with a perfect spring season.
 Reifeis posted a team second-best 20-14 in singles play, playing out of the No. 1, No. 2, and No. 3 positions.
 She went 12-10 in spring play and had a 3-6 record in Big Ten play.

 Off the court, Reifeis was named to the Nebraska Scholar-Athlete Honor Roll and the Tom Osborne Citizenship Team.

-Reifeis is the daughter of Rick and Jenny Reifeis and was born on August 18, 1998 in Indianapolis.
-Reifeis has one brother, Will, 20.
-Reifeis studies actuarial science in the College of Business and Administration at Nebraska.
-She earned spots on the Nebraska Scholar-Athlete Honor Roll by posting perfect 4.0 grade-point averages in both the fall and spring semesters of 2016-17.
-She was a member of the Tom Osborne Citizenship Team in 2017.
+Reifeis is the daughter of Rick and Jenny Reifeis and was born on Aug.
+18, 1998 in Indianapolis, Ind.
+Reifeis has one brother, Will.
+Reifeis studies actuarial science in the College of Business Administration at Nebraska.
+A Big Ten Distinguished Scholar and an Academic All-Big Ten choice in 2018, she is a five-time Nebraska Scholar-Athlete Honor Roll selection.
+She was a member of the Tom Osborne Citizenship Team in 2017 and 2018.

 In the summers, Reifeis enjoys playing and teaching tennis, and likes to read in her free time.